davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/README.md

 - `create_support_ticket` ✅

 💡 **New to MCP?** Learn more about the Model Context Protocol and why it matters: [MCP Primer](../../../ws-coe-aug27/README.md#-understanding-mcp-model-context-protocol)
+When you have finished creating your agent and connecting the MCP, you need to click on publish (HINT, it's in the upper right)

 ### **Step 3: Test & Iterate (This is where the magic happens!)**